viv511/viv511/README.md

 <p align="center">

 Hi!
-My name is Vivek Mehta, an ambitious rising High School senior with a love for computer science!
+My name is Vivek Mehta, an ambitious rising High School senior with a love for **computer science**!

-I'm fascinated with theoretical computer science, control theory, and automation (mostly from my fanatic robotics and competitive programming adventures), especially when they are applied in other disciplines such as biology.
-Recently, I've begun my journey into studying AI & Data science, but I also enjoy game & web development (s/o [Slime Combine!](https://itch.io/jam/brackeys-5/rate/928475))

 I love to code because I love breaking down problems into smaller parts, utilizing my problem-solving and creative skills.
 I love sharing this passion with others & I'm always excited to meet new people.

-Thanks for taking a look at my page, I have a lot of things I'm proud of here. :)
+I'm fascinated with theoretical computer science, control theory, and automation (mostly from my fanatic robotics and competitive programming adventures), especially when they are applied in other disciplines such as biology.
+Recently, I've begun my journey into studying AI & Data science, but I also enjoy game & web development.

 <hr></hr>